po1sigala/live/01-Class-Content/19-PWA/03-Algorithms/03-smallest-difference/README.md

 # Smallest Difference

-In this activity you will be writing code to create a function that takes in two sorted arrays of integers.
+In this activity, you will write code to create a function that takes in two sorted arrays of integers.
 Your function should return a new two element array containing one number from each sorted array with the smallest difference.

 ## Instructions

-* Open [Unsolved/smallest-difference.js](./Unsolved/smallest-difference.js) in your code editor -- **this is the only file you will modify in this activity.**
+* Open [03-smallest-difference/Unsolved/smallest-difference.js](./Unsolved/smallest-difference.js) in your code editor; this is the only file you will modify in this activity.

-  * In this file you will be writing code in the body of the `smallestDifference` function to achieve the following:
+  * In this file, you will write code in the body of the `smallestDifference` function to achieve the following:

-    * Return a two element array containing the integers from both arrays with the smallest distance.
+    * Return a two-element array that contains the integers from both arrays with the smallest distance.

     * For example, given the following arrays: